adeleke5140/Interests/README.md

 ## About

 ### Description
+Have you ever wanted to remember that movie you watched 2yrs ago that you can't quite remmember?
+It's on the tip of our tongue...but it's not clear.
+I certainly have.

 We all have many interests that have changed over time.
 Specifically Interests in media content.
 For me, it specifically has to do with books, anime or movies I watched a couple of times in the past and can't remember right now.
 I wish I could remember it, better still, I wished I had tracked it so that in the future, I would be able to come back to it.

 That is what *Interest* does.